-Downsizing Cherokee Nation - 500 Years Of Politics
+Downsizing Cherokee Nation in 500 Years of Politics

-Native Americans have been featured in the news with increasing frequency since one group, the Crow Nation, adopted President Barack Obama as a member upon his election to POTUS in 2008.
+Native Americans have been featured in the news with increasing frequency since one group, the Crow Nation, adopted President Barack Obama as a member upon his election to U.S. president in 2008.

 The Cherokee National Holiday is an annual event held each Labor Day weekend in Tahlequah, Oklahoma.